 How a Lost English King Was Found Beneath an Ordinary Parking Lot

-The Discovery of King Richard III remains one of the most fascinating historical breakthroughs of modern times.
-It sounds like the plot of a movie rather than a real historical investigation.
-A king disappears for more than five centuries.
-Historical truth gets rewritten through rumors.
-A parking lot becomes the center of global attention.
-Then science steps in and solves what seemed impossible.
+The Discovery of King Richard III remains one of the most fascinating historical records of modern times.
+It almost sounds like the script of a film.
+A king has been gone for over five centuries, and somehow historical truth gets remixed through rumours.
+A parking lot ends up as the centre point for global attention, and then science walks in and solves what looked nearly impossible.

-King Richard III, the last English monarch to die in battle, lost his life at the Battle of Bosworth in 1485.
-His death marked the end of the Plantagenet dynasty and the beginning of Tudor rule under Henry VII.
-Historical records said Richard’s body was taken to Leicester and buried at Grey Friars, a Franciscan friary.
-The public lost track of the exact location after time passed.
+After he died at the Battle of Bosworth in 1485.
+His death ended the Plantagenet dynasty and opened the door for Tudor rule under Henry VII.
+Old records claimed Richard’s body was taken to Leicester and buried at Grey Friars, which was a Franciscan friary.
+But the exact burial spot faded from public memory as time passed.

 The mystery continued to exist for centuries